paintdream/DontStarveLuaJIT/README.md

-# DontStarveLuaJIT
+# DontStarveLuaJIT for Windows
-_LuaJIT for DontStarve (compatible with DS, RoG, SW, not with DST)_
+_LuaJIT for DontStarve v181038 (compatible with DS, RoG, SW, not with DST)_

 Installation（安装）: